pcaston/OpenPeerPower.github.io/source/_integrations/demo.markdown

 ha_domain: demo
 ---

 The `demo` platform allows you to use integrations which are providing a demo of their implementation.
 The demo entities are dummies but show you how the actual platform looks like.
-This way you can run own demonstration instance like the online [Home Assistant demo](/demo/)but combined with your own real/functional platforms.
+This way you can run own demonstration instance like the online [Open Peer Power demo](/demo/)but combined with your own real/functional platforms.

 Available demo platforms: